 This study presented the Social Security benefit claiming rules, formulae, entitlement classes, and spousal-benefit claiming contingencies applicable to married couples of various respective ages.
 Claiming-age combinations were calculated for a series of 21 married couples, in each of which the high earner was born in 1955.
 The couples were distinguished by the LBY, which was specified as each year from 1945 through 1965.
 The range of potential benefit levels for the low earner was calculated for several alternative assumptions about the spouses' relative own-record PIA levels.

 The complexity of the claiming decision for these married couples is demonstrated by the number of possible claiming-age combinations and the ranges of potential benefit amounts.
-For most married couples with a low earner who is dually entitled to both an own-record benefit and a spousal benefit, there are over 30,000 different month-of-age claiming combinations, and for a low earner born in 1959 married to a high earner born in 1955, the number is almost 40,000.
+For married couples with a low earner who is entitled only to an own-record benefit or who is dually entitled to both an own-record benefit and a spousal benefit, there are over 9,000 different month-of-age claiming combinations.
 Depending on the age difference of the spouses, initial receipt of own-record and spousal benefits can be separated by many years.
 If the low earner is 10 years older than the high earner, she may have to wait up to 18 years after initiating her own-record benefit to receive the spousal benefit, depending on the claiming choice of the high earner.
 In addition, the claiming options available to a given couple can produce a wide range of total benefit amounts, demonstrating further that the selection of a claiming strategy matters greatly.

 However, for all the complexity and variability demonstrated in this study, optimization of the claiming decision is a far more complex challenge.
 An optimal claiming strategy for a given married couple would account for the longevity expectations of each spouse, potential survivor benefits, discount rates, and the particular scenario for which to optimize.
 For instance, does the couple wish to optimize only for their time alive together, or for the time at least one of them is alive?
 Or does the couple perhaps have a narrower focus and aim to optimize only for the widowhood of the low earner, should she outlive the high earner?
 These questions will be addressed in upcoming research.